Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/micron-7500-fw-upgrade/guide.en-gb.md

 #### Step 1 – List NVMe drives and check if a firmware update is needed

+The command  `esxcli nvme controller list` lists all NVMe devices on your server:

 ```bash
 esxcli nvme adapter list | grep -oE '^vmhba\S' \
   | xargs -I% sh -c "esxcli nvme device get -A % \